Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Recipe
 + If a user is logged in and is the recipe's creator:
-    + A User can modify or delete that recipe by using its respective header button.
+    + A user can modify or delete that recipe by using its respective header button.
 + If a user is logged in:
     + A user can favorite a recipe so that they can easily return to it later.
 + A Polaroid picture design is added to the recipe's uploaded image which gives a more appealing visual for users.
 + If a user has not uploaded an image, a default blank will be used instead.
-+ All of the recipe's general information is displayed and easily viewed.
++ Each recipe's general information is displayed and easily viewed.
 + A recipe's ingredients and steps each have:
     + Their own labeled sticky note container.
-    + Each item in these containers has its own check box.
+    + Items with their own check boxes.
-    + Users can click on any part of the item or its check box and it will check the box and cross out the item.
+    + The ability for users to click on any part of the item or its check box which will check the box and cross out the item.
-    + The cross out function allows users to keep track of which ingredient(s) they require or what step they are on.
+    + A cross out function which allows users to keep track of which ingredient(s) they require or what step they are on.

 ## All Recipes
 + Lists the entire database of recipes by their featured ingredient.
-This helps users search for a recipe they want.
+This helps users search for any recipe they want.
 + When a featured ingredient container houses more than five recipes, the list updates to integrate pagination at the bottom of the featured ingredient container.
 + The pagination displays only five recipes at a time.
 This prevents users from becoming overwhelmed with content.
 + Each featured ingredient container is given a header that consists of the featured ingredient's name.
 This allows users to easily see what is in each container.